 They were clear in the opportunity they represented but also frightening in opportunity missed.
 This was not just for the student involved, think of the wasted talent, but also think of the potential productivity for society missed, when we as a nation need productivity and STEM skills like never before to kickstart our knowledge economy

-So it turns out these days acceleration is possible in schools (if you look for the right ones), secondary schools offer early entry to universities and universities have accelerated and honors programmes.
-Within the local area here are a few initiatives like
+So it turns out these days acceleration is possible in schools (if you look for the right ones), secondary schools offer early entry to universities and universities have accelerated and honours programmes.
+Within the local area, there are a few initiatives like

-and my own university has an honors colleague to extend people
+and my own university has an honours colleague to extend people: Griffith Honors College

 and then there are the research degrees and labs and more recently innovation spaces and programmes.